aleen42/PersonalWiki/qa/opencvonlinux.md

 `cmake -D CMAKE_BUILD_TYPE=RELEASE -D CMAKE_INSTALL_PREFIX=/usr/local -D WITH_TBB=ON -D BUILD_NEW_PYTHON_SUPPORT=ON -D WITH_V4L=ON -D INSTALL_C_EXAMPLES=ON -D INSTALL_PYTHON_EXAMPLES=ON -D BUILD_EXAMPLES=ON -D WITH_QT=ON -D WITH_OPENGL=ON ..`

-- Problems: **qmake: could not exec '/usr/lib/i386-linux-gnu/qt4/bin/qmake': No such file or directory**
+- Problem: **qmake: could not exec '/usr/lib/i386-linux-gnu/qt4/bin/qmake': No such file or directory**

 <a href="http://aleen42.github.io/" target="_blank" ><img src="./../pic/tail.gif"></a>